A Business Leader’s Guide to Security Vulnerabilities

 - Follow up with your staff after the hype is over.
 After the 15 minutes of fame are over for the specific vulnerability, review the impact of the vulnerability to your business and any changes in direction you needed to make.
 Did your team need to push out patching earlier than expected, or delay a project?
 Did you need to review additional quotes or spends for solutions.
 With your year long plan in mind, review what you did and what you would have done differently.
 I frequently perform this exercise with my staff and our clients, so we can be even more prepared for the next vulnerability.
 A few moments of retrospection and communication can go a long way.

 The list of security vulnerabilities is long and getting longer (WannaCry, Petya, KRACK, BlueBorne, Spectre or Meltdown), and most will continue to make headlines.
 What you do before they strike can impact your actions during the heat of the hype.
-If you feel as though you need help determining your IT budget or plan to address these events, please do not hesitate to reach out to a member of the Winxnet team at firstname.lastname@example.org.
+If you feel as though you need help determining your IT budget or plan to address these events, please do not hesitate to reach out to us to schedule some time for a call.